-Concussion replacements shall be allowed in accordance with separate regulations and protocols.
+Concussion replacements shall be allowed in accordance with the ECB's Concussion Replacement Regulations.

-2 Law 2 - The umpires
+2 LAW 2 - THE UMPIRES

-2.1 Law 2.1 (Appointment and attendance) shall be replaced by:

-Two Umpires shall be appointed, one for each end to control the game as required by the Laws and Playing Conditions with absolute impartiality.
+- 2.1 Law 2.1 (Appointment and attendance) shall be replaced by: - 2.1.1 Two umpires shall be appointed, one for each end to control the game as required by the Laws and Playing Conditions with absolute impartiality. - 2.1.2 Umpires will be appointed by the ECB.
+They shall report themselves to the Ground Authority by 90 minutes prior to the start of the match.

-$Umpires\ will\ be\ appointed\ by\ the\ ECB.\ They\ shall\ report\ themselves\ to\ the\ Ground\ Authority\ by\ 90\ minutes\ prior\ to\ the\ start\ of\ the\ match.$